Encryption, Web Safety & HTTPS

 First, let’s examine what Google has officially released to the press and published on the web:

 - Google’s Webmaster Central blog — in August 2014 they announced that HTTPS is a ranking signal.
 In the blog article, they mention their quest to make the web a safer place for users, citing that webmasters need to prevent and fix security breaches on their websites.
-This official report was picked by digital marketing trade sources including Search Engine Land and Moz.
-Mainstream news sites such as Forbes shared their commentary.
+And now, they have announced that they will be warning all web browsers who visit a non HTTPS site.

-- Google I/O 2014 — a session was dedicated to HTTPS everywhere.
+- Google I/O 2014 — a long time ago now, but a session was dedicated to HTTPS everywhere.
 If you want to geek out… watch the video.
+Google have been chasing this idea for some time.

-- On Google+ — John Mueller, Google’s spokesperson, goes on record with a social media post.
+- On Google+ — John Mueller, Google’s spokesperson, goes on record with a social media post, again pretty far back.
 If you want to get into some detail… read the thread of comments and questions.

 - Search Console Help –There’s a step-by-step guide on how to secure your site with HTTPS.